the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### HPC-RSE
-This RSE manages research infrastructure for high performance comuting (HPC), knows how to run complex computations, and/or helps researcher compute on the cluster.
+This RSE manages research infrastructure for high performance comuting (HPC), knows how to run complex computations, and/or helps researchers compute on the cluster.
+They have knowledge about (automatic) code optimization and building code that is able to leverage as many (efficiency) features the target hardware for the simulation offers as possible.
+This is not only about researchers obtaining their results in a reasonable time or even at all but also about the environmental impact of these simulation.

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and sets up infrastructure for and with researchers.